-Students must notify the Student Financial Aid & Scholarships of any other aid they will receive, including remission of fees, tuition assistance, and scholarships from other sources.
+Students must notify the Student Financial Aid and Scholarships office of any other aid they will receive, including remission of fees, tuition assistance, and scholarships from other sources.
 If a student receives institutional or external awards, the financial aid award may be revised.

 If a student's financial aid changes, the student will receive an email notification that awards were revised.
 Every effort will be made to adjust a student's aid prior to the disbursement of funds.
 In some cases, our office may have to return federal or state funds a student receives that exceed financial need.
 This could result in the student owing a balance.
 We reserve the right to review and revise a financial aid award due to the following circumstances:

 - Revisions that affect a student’s eligibility for awards